tjohnston-softdev/fox-controller-app-tests/readme.md

 On the 26th of April, I publicly released both the emulator and the original test program.
 Coincidently enough, this was exactly three years since I first made contact with Optim Controls.

-I will be cleaning and revising the test script in the coming months.
-Once I feel that is ready, I will release an updated version.
+A revised version of the test script was released on 19 July 2021.

 ---